giovannizotta/circular/README.md

 You can also set a preferred logging level.
 For example, with this startup command you would refresh the graph every 5 minutes, peers every 60 seconds, and reset liquidity on channels every 120 minutes.
 You would also *not* save stats and set the logging level to **DEBUG**.

+⚠ This command is meant to be an example of how to use startup options.
+You should probably use a configuration file for CLN instead of starting it in this way.️
 ```bash
 lightningd --plugin=/path/to/circularexecutable --circular-graph-refresh=5 --circular-peer-refresh=60 --circular-liquidity-refresh=120 --circular-save-stats=false --log-level=debug:plugin-circular
 ```